Examples

 We also use \({\cal N} = 0.02\), which is a relatively high value, but still does not lead to a noticeable Trotter error.
 The larger this parameter is, the more Trotter error the quantum simulation will have.

-We see that the quantum simulation with 1 spin gives incorrect dynamics, whereas for 6 spins the dynamics are almost identical to the correct result.
-The remaining difference is due to the finite number of bath spins.
-The trotter error is here negligible.
+We see that the quantum simulation with 1 spin gives incorrect dynamics, whereas the one with 6 spins shows dynamics which are almost identical to the correct result.
+The remaining difference is due to the number of bath spins: we can see that the spin bath behaves like one bosonic mode after multiple spins are used to represent it.
+This result is due to the ultra-strong coupling between the system and bath.
+The Trotter error is here negligible.

 In the next figure, we study the same system, but run the simulation with a non-native gate decomposition (CNOT).
 Here, we use the bath qubits as control qubits when performing CNOT gates.
 The simulation is performed for 8 bath qubits.